SolidLabResearch/WhatsInAPod/content/comparison.md

 depending on the underlying storage system.

-The generation of API resources in the graph-centric interpretation involves a more complex process.
+The generation of API resources in the graph-centric interpretation involves a more complex process, which harbors a significant part of future work in this area.
+We outline some main parts here.
 First,
 we need the notion of a _view definition_, which essentially specifies how public-facing pod URLs